F1-uxy/riscv/ReadMe.md

 For a less wasteful branching mechanism we move the branch adder from the EX stage to the ID stage to reduce the cost of a branch taken.
 This does add extra forwarding and hazard detection logic as we much check the rest of the pipeline for any results related to the branch instruction.

+#### Exceptions:
+Not all exceptions are interrupts but all interrupts are exceptions.

+Exception: An unscheduled event that disrupts program execptions
+Interrupt: An exception that comes from outside of the processor

 #### Useful Websites:
 https://luplab.gitlab.io/rvcodecjs/